quiltdata/quilt/docs/Catalog/SearchQuery.md

 <!-- markdownlint-disable -->
-Quilt provides support for queries in the ElasticSearch DSL, as well as SQL queries in Athena.
+Quilt provides support for queries in the Elasticsearch DSL, as well as SQL queries in Athena.

-## ElasticSearch
+## Elasticsearch

-The objects in Amazon S3 buckets connected to Quilt are synchronized to an ElasticSearch cluster, which provides Quilt's search features.
+The objects in Amazon S3 buckets connected to Quilt are synchronized to an Elasticsearch cluster, which provides Quilt's search features.
-This is available directly in the navigation bar, or for custom queries you can use the **Queries** tab in the Quilt catalog to directly query the ElasticSearch cluster.
+This is available directly in the navigation bar, or for custom queries you can use the **Queries** tab in the Quilt catalog to directly query the Elasticsearch cluster.

-Quilt uses ElasticSearch 6.7 ([docs](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/index.html)).
+Quilt uses Elasticsearch 6.7 ([docs](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/index.html)).

 ### Indexing
-Quilt maintains a near-realtime index of the objects in your S3 bucket in ElasticSearch.
-Each bucket corresponds to one or more ElasticSearch indexes.
-As objects are mutated in S3, Quilt uses an event-driven system (via SNS and SQS) to update ElasticSearch.
+Quilt maintains a near-realtime index of the objects in your S3 bucket in Elasticsearch.
+Each bucket corresponds to one or more Elasticsearch indexes.
+As objects are mutated in S3, Quilt uses an event-driven system (via SNS and SQS) to update Elasticsearch.

 There are two types of indexing in Quilt:
 * *shallow* indexing includes object metadata (such as the file name and size)